roshanthamalaka/assignment_pyapp_ac/Readme.md

 ## Infrastructure Creation

-To Create AKS Cluster, Promethus VM on Azure use Terraform as the infrastrucutrue as Code Tool.
+To Create AKS Cluster, Prometheus VM on Azure use Terraform as the infrastrucutrue as Code Tool.
 Terraform scripts available at the Infrastructure Folder.

  Description about the terraform script available in the Readme file available there

-## Promethus Server Installation
+## Prometheus Server Installation

-Followed Below Documentation to identify Manual Installation methods of the Promethus on Server.
+Followed Below Documentation to identify Manual Installation methods of the Prometheus on Server.

     https://prometheus.io/docs/introduction/first_steps/

  Use Ansible to install and configure the prometheus server.
-Ansible Playbook availble in Ansible_playbooks_promethus_configuration folder.
+Ansible Playbook available in Ansible_playbooks_promethus_configuration folder.
  Readme file in that folder has description about  installation and configuration

  ## About Deployment

- Application , Infrastrucuture and the configuration all deployment done through local machine.
+ Application , Infrastructure and the configuration all deployment done through local machine.
 In real world best to use CI/CD pipeline for application deployment, Terraform deployment and so on.
 In this case it was ommitted.